 Water is probably one of the most limiting factors when it comes to boondocking.
 If you run out of water and don’t have a way to get more, your trip is going to be cut short and you won’t be able to enjoy your boondocking location for as long.
 That’s why I’m excited to be sharing these tips for saving water while boondocking!

 Quick note, we live and travel in our RV full-time.
-If you are boondocking in a different kind of vehicle, most of these tips will still apply to you.
+If you are boondocking in a different kind of vehicle, most of these water saving tips will still apply to you.

 Tips for saving water in the kitchen

 Using disposable items cuts down on water usage fast!
-Less items to wash definitely means less water used.
+Fewer items to wash definitely means less water used.
 We like to use:

 - Paper plates